 Profiles and news

-Dr. Manson and colleagues have won millions of dollars in external funding over the past four years to advance the big data of human-environment research and deal with deserts in the deluge of big data.
+Dr. Manson and colleagues have garned external funding —including $8 million from NIH and NSF—to advance the big data of human-environment research and deal with deserts in the deluge of big data.
 He is the Principal Investigator (PI) for the National Historical Geographic Information System (NHGIS) and Co-Principal Investigator for the Integrated Public Use Microdata Series (IPUMS) and IPUMS Terra (TerraPop).
 IPUMS Terra was named one of GIS Geography's top 10 GIS data sources and featured in articles on GIS Geography and GIS Lounge.

 Dr. Manson works on problems such as declining water and air quality, climate change, food shortages, and social and environmental impacts of migration.
 This profile and story on mapping the future examins how much of his research focuses on land use and the human impact on the environment.

 Dr. Manson discusses his research on cities and environmental issues.
 In addition to being among the faculty recognized as the CLA Scholars of the College, Manson and colleagues received over $20 million in funding from the National Science Foundation, National Institutes of Health, and Department of Justice supporting his wide range of research projects.

 Dr. Manson explores alternative approaches to understanding human decision making.
 He’s developing computational intelligence methods that capture some of the social dynamics and personal biases that influence human behavior instead that are typically ignored by scientists.
 [PDF]

 Dr. Manson’s research is “topical” in more ways than one.
 Manson trains his eye on the earth’s surface; using a technique called agent-based modeling, he examines the rate at which humans are altering the land surface of planet Earth.
 Given the alarming pace of change in the earth’s surface, and given the increasingly charged debates about global warming, his work couldn’t be more timely."
 [PDF]